 But the coup de grace to the peaceful rave scene was to come one year later, when, in 1995, teenage raver Leah Betts died after taking an E tablet at a rave party.

-The fact is that Leah's death could have been easily avoided had drug warriors legalized E and allowed it to be objectively studied by researchers (only imagine: freeing up scientists to actually do their job!).
-In that case, Leah could have been told how to avoid the rare side effects of ecstasy by maintaining proper hydration during use.
+The fact is that Leah's death could have been easily avoided had Drug Warriors legalized E and allowed it to be objectively studied by researchers (only imagine: freeing up scientists to actually do their job!).
+In that case, Leah could have been told how to avoid the rare side effects of ecstasy by maintaining proper hydration during use (especially when like, Leah, you weigh a mere 100 pounds!).
 But no. Drug warrior society is so obsessed with demonizing this thing called "drugs," that they do everything they can to make informed use impossible when it comes to criminalized substances, either by banning research on this topic entirely or by tarnishing the reputations of scientists who dare to pursue such information, thereby also ensuring that would-be funders think twice before throwing any money behind such research goals.

 And so stark billboards with a black background appeared across Britain, featuring the huge word "Sorted" to the left of a large black-and-white head shot of a smiling Leah Betts, with the caption: "Just one Ecstasy tablet took Leah Betts."

-This billboard perfectly illustrates the drug warrior habit of confusing what philosophers call efficient causes with final causes.
+This billboard perfectly illustrates the Drug Warrior habit of confusing cause and effect.
 To say that the drug Ecstasy killed Leah is like saying that driving a car killed the victim of a traffic accident.
 In some sense it is true, but it is also beside the point.
 The real question in the latter case is: "what happened that allowed the victim to be killed while driving in a car?"
 The question in Leah's case is: "what happened that allowed the victim to be killed by taking Ecstasy?"

 But that's an inconvenient question for government because to answer it would be to point the finger of blame at drug policy itself.
 So politicians bypass the question entirely by scapegoating the drug Ecstasy and shaking their hypocritical beer-guzzling heads about the terrible problem of teenage drug abuse.
 "Tsk tsk tsk!"

 Unfortunately, Leah Betts was not the only victim of the UK's demonization of Ecstasy.
-The entire peace-and-love ethos of the rave culture disappeared shortly after her death, to be replaced with the violent gangster ethos, as dutifully propagandized Brits renounced Ecstasy in favor of - wait for it - crack cocaine and fentanyl.
+The entire peace-and-love ethos of the rave culture disappeared shortly after her death, to be replaced with the violent gangster ethos, as dutifully propagandized Brits renounced Ecstasy in favor of anger-facilitating drugs like alcohol.

 If the British government wants to save the Leah Betts of the future, they will start "saying yes" to peace, love and understanding and applaud cultural phenomena such as the rave scene for facilitating that goal.